renatobrf/kindle-teca/map/world.md

 This is a list of countries and major cities I’ve visited in recent years, exploring their history and culture as meaningful milestones.

 # Europe
-- Austria
+- Austria and Germany
     - 2018: Salzburg, Innsbruck
+    - 2018: Frankfurt, Berlin, Dresden, Munich, Nuremberg, Sttutgart
+        - 2 weeks, rental audi a5
-- Belgium
+- Belgium and France
     - 2024: Bruges, Bruxels
-- France
     - 2024: Paris, Rouen, Dunkirk
         - 2 weeks, rental vw golf
-- Germany
-    - 2018: Frankfurt, Berlin, Dresden, Munich, Nuremberg, Sttutgart
-        - 2 weeks, rental audi a5

 # North America
 - Canada